Bayyarat Hannun

-Bayyarat Hannun was a Palestinian Arab village in the Tulkarm Subdistrict in Mandatory Palestine.
+Bayyarat Hannun was a Palestinian agricultural estate in the Tulkarm Subdistrict in Mandatory Palestine.
 It was depopulated during "Operation Coastal Clearing" on March 31, 1948, in the 1947–48 Civil War in Mandatory Palestine.
 It was located 16 km west of Tulkarm.

 Geography

 Bayyarat Hannun was located on a small elevation, just north of an artificial pond.
 The most notable landmark was one large house, part of which was still standing in 1992.

 History

-The first part of the name Bayyara, meaning "orchard", indicates that the village may have been established during the citrus boom in the area in the 1880s.
+The first part of the name Bayyara, meaning "orchard".

+The village developed around a vast agricultural estate, established starting in 1890 by members of the Hannun family from Tulkarm in the lands of Ghabat Kafr Sur.

 The village was noted as a hamlet in the Palestine Index Gazetteer.